-Question #33: Project's sustainability plans or efforts (Optional for Small Grants)
+Question #33: Project's sustainability plans or efforts (This question is optional for Spark Grants):

 - Describe how the project will be sustained in the long term or if there is a plan to obtain other funds for this project.
 May include community sustainability, financial sustainability, or organizational sustainability. - For general operating support, describe how the project will directly and indirectly address the issue or need within SBGP neighborhoods. - Indicate if timing is a factor, or if a "window of opportunity" exists that impacts the success of the project.